-Candice is perhaps the best and clearest case of a Black person on The CW who has been mercilessly attacked by the fandom, and has not been protected by the studio.
+Candice is perhaps the best and clearest case of a Black person on The CW who has been mercilessly attacked by the fandom and has not been protected by the studio.
 When Hartley Sawyer was fired from his role as Ralph Dibney aka The Elongated Man on The Flash, cast members and the CW issued public statements condemning Sawyer’s resurfaced offensive tweets and comments, with the CW claiming not to tolerate such actions including racism.
 Keep in mind this was in 2021, post-George Floyd and Breonna Taylor political climate.
-Where were these statements and outrage when Candice was harrassed and attacked since the moment she was cast, before the pilot even aired?
-Why is it that now, of all times, the CW feels the need to make a show of support when they were happy to sit idly by and be silent when their actors have been mistreated by fandom, cast and crew for years?
+Where were these statements and outrage when Candice was harassed and attacked from the moment she was cast before the pilot even aired?
+Why is it that now, of all times, the CW feels the need to make a show of support when they were happy to sit idly by and be silent when their actors have been mistreated by fandom, cast, and crew for years?
 What performative, fake-outrage, bullshit.

 The Black People of Riverdale